opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 The code we've used provides us a visualisation that allows us to check that the data loaded successfully.

-To produce a more descriptive plot, we recommend reviewing the `example notebook <iolulc-notebook_>`_ that Microsoft Planetary Computer provide for this dataset.
+To produce a more descriptive plot, we recommend reviewing the `example notebook <https://planetarycomputer.microsoft.com/dataset/io-lulc-annual-v02#Example-Notebook>`_ that Microsoft Planetary Computer provide for this dataset.

 Export loaded data
 ------------------